-Arson is the act of willfully and maliciously setting fire to any vehicle, building, structure, or other property, whether commercial, residential, or open space.
-Arson is almost always classified as a felony, and in most states, a conviction carries a prison sentence of five to fifteen years.
+Arson is the act of willfully and maliciously setting fire to any vehicle, building, structure or other property, whether commercial, residential, or open space.

 An arson attorney knows the specifics of your state laws regarding arson, and can advise you on the best possible defense.
-Make sure you hire an experienced legal representative to defend you, who understands both the details of your case and the appropriate arson laws in your state.
-Search for an arson attorney in your area today.
+This is why it’s crucial that you hire an experienced legal representative to defend you, who understands both the details of your case and the appropriate arson laws in your state.

 The laws surrounding arson vary by state, and the legal definition of the degree of arson depends on several elements, such as the extent of the damage and whether or not the fire posed a threat to human life.
 Arson charges almost always constitute felony offenses.
 Felonies have higher stakes, so it is often a good decision to discuss these situations with an experienced attorney who is familiar with the complexities of arson laws in your state.